Domy24/rpmodel/README.md

 ## API key

-1. In the file .envs/.envs.fastapi enter your graphhopper api key (https://www.graphhopper.com)
+1. In the file .envs/.env.fastapi enter your graphhopper api key (https://www.graphhopper.com)

 2. Create a .env file in frontend folder and insert: VITE_MAPTILER_KEY=YOUR_MAPTILER_API_KEY, replacing YOUR_MAPTILER_API_KEY with a maptiler key (https://cloud.maptiler.com)

+After this you are ready to run:

 ```
 make network